 Artists: Liane Longfellow, Georgina Bomer, pets-a-porter, Lisa Montibello, Mrs. Fish, Linda Ursin, Michelle Edwards, Laura Delso Marschel, Johnetta Boone, Jenna Freck, Clare Davis Etheredge, Meggin Schiffner, Annette Hill, Judy G. Curry, Christian Nyberg, John Gregg, Jennifer Book Haselswerdt, Anna Grodan Mattsson, Mary E, Tippin-Moody, Charlotte Nash, Sam Louras, Stephanie Mount, Marie-Therese, Kay Burns, Susan Watson

 Cool stuff, huh?
 Are you inspired?
-You might also like these drawing ideas, or better yet, check out my book that is packed full of drawing games AND tangle art prompts.
+You might also like these drawing ideas for kids, all these fun sketchbook ideas, or better yet, check out my book that is packed full of drawing games AND tangle art prompts.